Updated: Apr 16

-It's the myriad of smaller stores (sidekicks) that sell souvenirs, used video games, and women’s and household-scented items, that give malls their individual personality.
+It's the myriad of smaller stores (sidekicks) that sell souvenirs, used video games, and women’s and household-scented items, that give malls their personality.

 Which is more interesting: Dillard's or the stores that sell gourmet cookies, body lotions, and teenage jewelry?

 So it is with sidekicks and other minor characters on the screen and on paper.

 My relatives tend to visit us only when our children are in town.
 Clearly, my wife and I are less interesting than our kids.

 Main characters are like the parents in a family, while sidekicks and minor characters are the children.
 Parents don’t catch the eye as much as a baby in a stroller.

 What do sidekicks and other minor characters provide?

 Sidekicks provide increased depth and richness.
 What would Dickens’ A Christmas Carol be without Tiny Tim?

-Just so you can be culturally literate, Charles Dickens had a difficult time coming up with the ending of A Christmas Carol until he got the idea to have Tiny Tim die in Scrooge’s vision of the future.
+Just so you can be culturally literate, Charles Dickens had a difficult time coming up with the ending of A Christmas Carol until he got the idea to have Tiny Tim die in Scrooge’s vision of Christmas future.
 This was the final straw that caused Scrooge to change from being bad to being good.

 All the used facial tissues at Christmas time can be blamed on that poor, crippled minor character.